codelb5/machine-learning-jovian/README.md

 # machine-learning-jovian
-This repo will have contents taught in the Machine Learning course video by  Jovian.
+This repo will have contents practised by watching the Machine Learning course video of Jovian.